7.28° overcast clouds

 The progress of each pupil is carefully monitored throughout their time at Woodlane.
 Checks on progress take place formally at set intervals and informally throughout the school day.
 Analysis of progress data shows that pupil underperformance is rare, but addressed where found.
 Assessment takes the form of the following:

 - Each pupil collates a Pupil Achievement Book, where they showcase their best work and demonstrate progress over time in a variety of subjects.

 - Woodlane uses internal and external data from a range of sources to effectively evaluate each pupil's performance.
-This allows us to determine whole school performance, moderate our own practice and plan for further improvement (click here for further details).
+This allows us to determine whole school performance, moderate our own practice and plan for further improvement.

-- Our bespoke Flight Path is used to track the progress of individual pupils and determine expected outcomes from different starting points (click here for further details).
+- Our Flight Path is used to track the progress of individual pupils and determine expected outcomes from different starting points (see Appendix 4).

-- Our Assessment Map highlights the range of qualifications available and how these can be compared to one another (click here for further details).
+- Our Assessment Map highlights the range of qualifications available and how these can be compared to one another (see Appendix 3).